aws/amazon-sagemaker-examples/training/distributed_training/index.rst

    /sagemaker-python-sdk/mxnet_horovod_mnist/mxnet_mnist_horovod

-In addition to the notebook, this topic is covered in this workshop topic:
+In addition to the notebook, this topic is covered in the following workshop topic:
 `Parallelized data distribution (sharding) <https://sagemaker-workshop.com/builtin/parallelized.html>`_